 The LouseBuster Machine

 When I first started reading about the LouseBuster, a heat treatment that kills head lice AND nits, I got so excited.
 It was still in development then at the University of Utah.
-Now it's rolled out, and treatments are available across the United States.
+Now it's rolled out, and treatments are available in cities across the United States.

 Reports appear outstanding so far.
 Professional lice removal services are snapping these hot-air machines up.